 Influences Learning and Memory

-When you sleep well, your memories are better consolidated.
-You can remember them easily thanks to the REM sleep stage.
+When you sleep well, your memories are consolidated more effectively You can access them more easily thanks to the REM sleep stage.
 This explains why students are often told to get enough sleep, especially the night before their exams.

 You may sit up late into the night trying to learn new concepts, but if you don’t get enough sleep, it may be difficult to remember the new concepts.